o0101/janus/README.md

 #### Setup

-1. Clone the Janus repository.
+1. Clone the Janus repository, and switch on GitHub pages.
 2. Locally set up environment variables `GH_ACCESS_TOKEN` and `REPO_URL`.
+3. **[optional]** Add an **Office Hours: ** line to the top of your README (or to a pinned issue) indicating when you'll be online to chat (erm, unless it's always :laughing:)

-The access token should be a GitHub Personal Access Token scoped to the specific repo of your Janus fork and provided with repository read, and issues read & write access.
+Please note, the access token should be a GitHub Personal Access Token scoped to the specific repo of your Janus fork and provided with repository read, and issues read & write access.
 You can create such tokens under the Developer Settings tab in your GitHub profile settings.

 #### Running Janus